UTheCat/jumpvalley/README.md

 ## Licensing

-This project's source code is licensed under the MIT License.
-The source code's license can be found [here](https://github.com/UTheCat/jumpvalley/blob/main/LICENSE.md).
+This project's source code is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+The source code's license can be found in [LICENSE.md in the repository's root](LICENSE.md).

 Assets under the ```addons``` folder are 3rd-party assets.
 As such, they are covered by different licenses (especially since they were made by other individuals).